mheily/jobd/README.md

 In relaunchd, there is a "system launchd" process that runs as root and is not accessible by unprivileged users.
 Each unprivileged user may run their own launchd process under their own UID.

+## Contact Information

+For questions, comments, or other feedback about relaunchd, you can send an email to the author at:

+    Mark Heily <mark@heily.com>

+There is also a #relaunchd IRC channel on FreeNode.
+If you don't have an IRC client, there is a [web-based chat client](https://webchat.freenode.net/) available.
 ## References

 [1] https://developer.apple.com/library/mac/documentation/Darwin/Reference/ManPages/man8/launchd.8.html